 Just be mindful not to be distracted from doing your due diligence.
 Check annual fees and spending criteria before applying.

 - Earn rates: This is the next most important consideration – how many Velocity Points can you earn on an ongoing basis?
-As of May 2019, one of the highest earn rates is 1.25 Velocity points per dollar, uncapped, through American Express.
+One of the highest earn rates is 1.25 Velocity points per dollar, uncapped, through American Express.

 Most non-Amex cards will earn 0.5 to 1 point per dollar, depending on the card type.
 Some cards will have caps on the number of points earned per month, which is not so great if you have got a few large purchases coming up.